estopinj/dam/index.md

 title: Home
 layout: home
 nav_order: 1
-description: "The DAM framework provides a criteria-based engine to allow users describing their case-study properties and identify a set of suited attribution methods."
+description: "The DAM Navigator provides a criteria-based engine to allow users describing their case-study properties and identify a set of suited attribution methods."
 permalink: /
 ---

-# **Detection & Attribution Modelling framework**
+# **Detection & Attribution Modelling navigator**

 ## Welcome
-This website provides access to the Detection & Attribution Modelling (DAM) framework, a guide suggesting you methods suited to your project.
+This website provides access to the Detection & Attribution Modelling (DAM) navigator, a guide suggesting you methods suited to your project.
 {: .fs-6 .fw-300 }